 Capital

+This is a key difference between intrapreneurs and entrepreneurs.
 The company’s support for intrapreneurs is not only on capital.
-However, it also includes other supporting resources.
-The company completes and facilitates their needs, including teams, support materials, and equipment.
-And, it’s free without them having to pay.
+They also receive other supporting resources.
+The company fulfills and facilitates their needs, including teams, support materials, and equipment, all at no cost to the intrapreneur.

 Instead, the entrepreneur must gather related resources and organize them.
 Then, they use the capital they raise to pay suppliers for these resources, such as employee salaries, equipment rental, and raw material costs.
 They also have to be careful with their money.
 Thus, their capital is sufficient until the business actually generates income and profits.